 Some nonprofit organizations struggle with PR coverage while other, similar organizations seem to scoop up all of the media stories.
 Why is this?
 Often, it all comes down to an organization’s PR strategy and how a nonprofit is presenting itself in its messaging to the general public, across marketing materials and directly to reporters.Some nonprofit organizations struggle with PR coverage while other, similar organizations seem to scoop up all of the media stories.
 Why is this?
 Click To Tweet

-At Prosper Strategies, we excel in developing nonprofit PR strategies and securing media placements for all of our clients.
-One client that has seen better than average nonprofit PR success is the Great Books Foundation.
+At Prosper Strategies, we excel in developing nonprofit PR strategies and securing media placements for our clients.
+Two clients who serve as great examples of this success are United Way of Metro Chicago and The Great Books Foundation.

-Your organization could see the same nonprofit PR success.
-For a moment, let’s take a walk in the Great Books Foundation’s shoes.
-Here are some tips for securing great media coverage for your nonprofit organization:
+Your organization could see the same nonprofit PR results.
+For a moment, let’s take a closer look at the work we’ve done for both organizations as a way to provide some tips for securing great media coverage for your nonprofit organization:

 Use storytelling in your PR outreach to demonstrate your mission in action